hanabi/hanabi.github.io/Empty_Clues.md

   * In a 3-player game, it is possible to give an empty clue as a 2-for-1.
   * In a 4-player game, it is possible to give an empty clue as a 2-for-1 or a 3-for-1.
   * In a 5-player game, it is possible to give an empty clue as a 2-for-1, a 3-for-1, or a 4-for-1.
+* Like Hat Guessing, players should generally blind-play their cards immediately, so that other players can figure out what their action is.
+(Since players can have duplicate cards in their hand, they cannot necessarily know for sure what action was assigned to a player who choses to defer.)
+With that said, the last player in a sequence can always defer to do something else, because no-one else's action depends on them.
 * Unlike Hat-Guessing, it does not matter which player recieves a clue.
 If it is possible to give the empty clue to more than one player, then the clue should be given to the player that would benefit the most from the negative information.
-* Unlike Hat-Guessing, players do not have to blind-play their card immediately, because other players can generally derive what their action is from play priority (which is listed below).

 ### Example